salcedoe/MtMdocs/docs/dataProcessing/SamplesDistributions.md

     Some of this code adapted from the [Mathworks Exploratory Stats documentation](https://www.mathworks.com/help/stats/exploratory-analysis-of-data.html).

-### Spotting Skewed Data in Distribution plots
+### Visualizing Skewed Data in Distribution plots

-Visualizing data helps determine whether or not the data is normal or has some other distribution.
-Here we plot the skewed data as box plots.
+To spot skewed data, look for asymmetry in the plots.
+Here we plot our skewed data as box plots.

 ![skewed box plots](images/skewed-box-plots.png){ width="450"}

 > Notice for both plots, how the median is off-centered in the interquartile box.
 The open-face blue circles indicate the outlier data, which are found in the tails of the skewed distributions.
 There is also an asymmetry in the extent of the whiskers on either sides of the boxes.

 ??? example "Code to generate Box Plots"